mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### Act I Overview

-The campaign begins in **Silverpine**, a prosperous timber town in central Thaldros.
+The campaign begins in **Silverpine**, a prosperous university city in central Thaldros.
 The heroes are brought together by rumors of disappearances, strange cult activity, and bandit raids that seem too organized to be random.
 As they investigate, they uncover that a group called **The Unbound** is actively recruiting disaffected people and gathering ancient texts.

 By the end of Act I, the heroes will have:
 - Formed their party and established their heroic reputations